v1

 Automatically run a release flow

-You can automatically run a release flow using Git triggers, or by using the webhook trigger.
-You can access values from triggers using references and arguments.
+You can automatically run a release flow using Git triggers, or using the webhook trigger.
+You can access values from triggers using references.

 Configure a Git trigger